johanmazoyer/Asterix/docs/estimation.rst

 ..  _estimation-label:

 Estimation
 ---------------

 This section describes how to estimate the electrical field in focal plane in Asterix.
 Several estimation mode are possible in Asterix.
-Files can be found in :ref:`estimationfiles-label`.
+Additional details can be found directly in :ref:`the code documentation <estimationfiles-label>`.

 It contains 2 functions at least: